 “The super before me, he had some stories to tell,” the super replied.

 “About that fella Clemens.”

 “Yes ma’am, twice that I know, and by two different folks,” the superintendent continued.
 “On the ground floor, back in the 1930s.
 A mother and daughter, a young widow woman, were sharing the apartment.
 The mother, she comes into the living room one evening before the lamps are lit, and she sees a man with white hair, wild-like.
 He’s sitting in a chair looking out the window and she says, ‘Who are you and what are you doing here?’ and he says, ‘My name is Clemens and I got problems here I gotta settle.'”

-In 1989, another tragedy occurred here when prominent attorney Joel Steinberg beat his adopted daughter, Jessica, to death.
+In 1989, another tragedy occurred here when prominent attorney Joel Steinberg beat his adopted daughter, Lisa to death.
 While she doesn’t haunt the place (reportedly), the horrible crime earned the dwelling the sobriquet “The House of Death,” which it retains to this day.
 So beware next time you stroll down a block that seems “to good to be true.”
 It just might be.